csound-flossmanual/csound-floss/book/08-b-csound-and-arduino.md

 chapter will suggest several possibilities and it will then be up to the user to choose the one most suitable for their requirements.
 Most Arduino boards communicate using serial communication (normally via a USB cable).
-A number of Arduino programs, called \"Firmata\", exist that are intended to simplify and standardise communication between Arduinos and software.
-Through the use of a Firmata the complexity of Arduino\'s serial communication is shielded from the user and a number of simpler objects, ugens or opcodes (depending on what the secondary software is) can instead be used to establish communication.
-Unfortunately Csound is rather poorly served with facilities to communicate using the Firmata (although this will hopefully improve in the future) so it might prove easiest to use another program (such as Pd or Processing) as an intermediary between the Arduino and Csound.
+A number of Arduino programs, called *Firmata*, exist that are intended to simplify and standardise communication between Arduinos and software.
+Through the use of a Firmata the complexity of Arduino's serial communication is shielded from the user and a number of simpler objects, ugens or opcodes (depending on what the secondary software is) can instead be used to establish communication.
+Unfortunately Csound is rather poorly served with facilities to communicate using the *Firmata* (although this will hopefully improve in the future) so it might prove easiest to use another program (such as Pd or Processing) as an intermediary between the Arduino and Csound.

 Arduino - Pd - Csound
 ---------------------